mgreiler/se-unlocked/Transcripts/EP_47_Scott_Bryant.md

 So they knew it was a problem.
 They knew the problem was not the women who worked at the company.
 They had a lot of great women, so they knew there must be something broken in their recruiting process.
-And so they invited me to their credit to join their promotion committee, meeting to note because everybody on the committee was man.
+And so they invited me to their credit to join their promotion committee meeting to note.
+Because everybody on the committee was man.
 So they thought maybe I would notice something that they themselves had not noticed.
-And.
-There were two people up for promotion.
-One, a man, one, a woman, both of them had great reputations for being excellent managers, building teams that were very highly functioning and very loyal loyalty.
-Each of these, these two individuals and.
+And, there were two people up for promotion.
+One, a man, one, a woman.
-They referred to the man who was up for promotion as a great leader.
-And they prefer, they referred to the woman who was up for promotion as a real mother hand.
-Now, who are you going to promote the real leader or the real mother hen.
+Both of them had great reputations for being excellent managers, building teams that were very highly functioning and very loyal to each of these, two individuals, and they referred to the man who was up for promotion as a great leader.
+And they referred to the woman who was up for promotion as a real mother hen.
+Now, who are you going to promote?
+The real leader or the real mother hen?
 And, and so I pointed this out to them and at first they sort of were like, oh, Kim, come on.
 It's no big deal.
 I said, it is a big deal.
 This is why you're not promoting